diku-dk/futhark/docs/language-reference.rst

 Many things in Futhark are named.
 When we are defining something, we give it an unqualified name (`id`).
 When referencing something inside a module, we use a qualified name (`qualid`).
-The fields of a record are named with `fieldid`s.
-Note that a `fieldid` can be decimal numbers.
+The fields of a record are named with `fieldid`.
+Note that a `fieldid` can be a decimal number.

 Primitive Types and Values
 --------------------------